2021 AMC 10B Spring Problems

 23.

-A square with side length is unshaded except for shaded isosceles right triangular regions with legs of length in each corner of the square and a shaded diamond with side length in the center of the square, as shown in the diagram.
+A square with side length is colored white except for black isosceles right triangular regions with legs of length in each corner of the square and a black diamond with side length in the center of the square, as shown in the diagram.

 Answer: C